Overview

 We want people to avoid creating a silhouette using Golden Age of Piracy, steampunk, or Victorian elements.
 These looks are very iconic and are all more modern than the influences used for any nation in the world of Empire.
 For this reason, frock coats, tailcoats, tricornes and top hats are all inappropriate.

 This rule includes modern fashion corsets, such as steampunk/Victoriana style corsets or those worn to a goth club which typically have a visible busk and metal bones and are usually made of satin, brocade, PVC or leather.
 Many bodices, jerkins and close-fitting leather armour pieces made to fit women are often advertised as "corsets" by costume sellers.
 These are not excluded and sometimes form part of the iconic look of a nation.
 As a rule of thumb, if the same garment made to fit a man wouldn't be called a corset, it isn't a corset.
 Historical stays are not appropriate as outerwear, as this does not match the look of the time periods that inspired Empire's costume, but you may wear any corset or shaping garment under your costume for any reason.
+We appreciate the line between a corset and a heavily boned bodice is blurred and hard to define, especially with the rise of cottagecore fashion.
+As a rule of thumb, if there is a visible busk or it draws attention to the boning channels as a design feature, it's probably the wrong side of the line, otherwise it's probably okay.

 While there are some anachronistic technologies in Empire they are explicitly called out as being part of the game.
 Explosives such as gunpowder will never exist in Empire, so you cannot use any bomb, pistol, musket, or other firearm at an event.
 Weapons in Empire must be based on common historical examples found in Europe up to the early 16th century - except where other weapons are explicitly included in a nation's brief.
 This means that fantasy weapons like bat'leths, double-bladed swords, or over-sized weapons such as those common in anime, cannot be used at Empire.
 You can always email us to check if a weapon is acceptable for your nation at Empire if you are concerned.